top of page

 We insure market participants against unlikely events (‘tail risks’) in regulated equity markets.
 This is implemented by selling put and call options on liquid stock indices, such as the AEX and the EUROSTOXX 50.

-We receive a premium for the limited risk we take.
+We receive a premium for the risk we take.
 We maximize this premium within our investment mandate based on our econometric risk models.

 The positions we take are always short-term.
 We secure our profit (premium) by letting the insurance expire, or by ‘rolling over’ the insurance to the next period.